Fall 2018 Faculty Speaker Series for High School Biology Teachers

 The Derek Bok Center - Life Sciences Outreach Partnership

-The mission of the Derek Bok Center for Teaching and Learning is to elevate the quality of teaching at all levels of the University.
-The Center offers avenues through which graduate students develop teaching and communication skills in their disciplines.
-The Socially Engaged Learning initiative at the Bok Center provides interested graduate students the unique opportunity to practice these important skills in front of novel audiences of Life Sciences Outreach participants (you!).
+The mission of the Derek Bok Center for Teaching and Learning is to elevate the quality of teaching at all levels.
+The Center offers avenues through which faculty and graduate students develop teaching and communication skills in their disciplines.
+The Socially Engaged Learning initiative at the Bok Center provides interested faculty and graduate students the unique opportunity to practice these important skills in front of novel important audiences.
 This fall, each afternoon will consist of a faculty talk and a coordinated activity that is led by a graduate student from the presenting faculty member’s laboratory.
 We are excited to engage with you in this new, collaborative model.
 As we continue to develop Outreach programming that leverages our participating teachers’ deep pedagogical knowledge alongside our graduate students’ deep content knowledge, we look forward to hearing your ideas about how we might best utilize your classroom experience and expertise to improve graduate student experiences.

 If you have questions, please contact: